dmbarbour/wikilon/docs/AwelonLang.md

         Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
             encoding 0..31 respectively

-Awelon neglects the theoretical concern of secure hash collisions.
-Physical corruption of computation is of greater concern in practice.
-If collision ever becomes a serious a concern in the future, it is trivial to rewrite entire Awelon codebases to switch to a larger, more robust hash.
+We can safely neglect the theoretical concern of secure hash collisions.
+Physical corruption of dictionaries is of greater concern in practice.
+If collision becomes a concern in the future, it is trivial to rewrite entire Awelon systems to use a more robust hash.
 I won't further belabor the issue.

-Awelon runtime systems must know where to search for secure hash resources, whether that be a search path in a filesystem, database, web server, or content distribution network.
-Using *Stowage* annotations, Awelon runtime systems may also *generate* secure hash resources during evaluation, essentially leveraging the external space for virtual memory or binary data output.
+Awelon runtime systems must know where to seek secure hash resources, whether that be in a filesystem, database, web server, or content distribution network.
+Using *Stowage* annotations, Awelon runtime systems may also generate new secure hash resources during evaluation, treating this external space as a persistent virtual memory or binary data server.

-Secure hash resources are generally subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29).
+Secure hash resources are frequently subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29).
 Conservative reference counting GC is simple and effective in context.
-With secure hashes, cyclic references can be neglected as a concern (it's equivalent to hash collision).
-With reference counting, we don't touch live objects, which is important for high-volume high-latencey storage.
-With Awelon's unusual base32 alphabet and large hashes, we're quite unlikely to confuse data with references by accident.

-*Security Note:* Secure hash resources may embed sensitive information yet are not subject to conventional access control.
-Awelon systems should treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model), a bearer token that grants read authority.
-Relevantly, Awelon systems mustn't leak secure hashes through timing attacks.
+*Security Note:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
+Awelon systems should treat a secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
+Relevantly, Awelon systems should resist timing attacks that might leak secure hashes.

 ## Dictionary

-Awelon words are defined within a dictionary.
-Evaluation of Awelon code occurs relative to an immutable dictionary - that is, words have consistent and stable meaning during evaluation.
-However, Awelon language does not specify representation for dictionaries.
-Any key-value database can probably do the job.
-However, it is convenient if dictionaries support concurrent update, multi-version concurrency control, structure sharing, efficient diffs and mirroring, etc..
-Hence, use of a persistent functional key-value lookup tree is quite suitable, leveraging *Secure Hash Resources* for scaling.
-An LSM-tree or trie would be an excellent basis.
+Awelon words are defined in a dictionary.
+Evaluation of Awelon code occurs in context of an immutable dictionary.
+Awelon doesn't specify the dictionary representation, but I imagine de-facto standards will arise around the import, export, sharing, and backup of dictionaries.

-Definitions of words within a dictionary must be acyclic.
-If cyclic definitions are detected, an error should be reported to the developers.
-See *Fixpoints and Loops* for how Awelon represents recursive behavior.
+Definitions for words must form a directed acyclic graph.
+Trivial cycles, such as `foo = foo`, should be treated as deleting the word from the dictionary.
+Non-trivial cycles should be treated as errors.
+Cyclic behavior or structure should instead use fixpoint combinators, cf. *Fixpoints and Loops* below.

-The expectation is that dictionaries will primarily be modified through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem layer.
-The use of such a layer is also necessary in context of *Editable Views*.
+Dictionaries will usually be manipulated through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem layer.
+The use of such a layer is also necessary to provide useful *Editable Views*.

-See *Hierarchical Dictionaries* for a useful extension.
+See also *Hierarchical Dictionaries*.
+Dictionaries may contain dictionaries.

 ## Acceleration